LGaljo/esphome_hp303b/README.md

 An example of how to use this file is below:

-But fist move the hp303b.h file to the esphome folder in HA.
+But first move the hp303b.h file to the esphome folder in HA.

 ```yaml
 esphome: